16TH INTERNATIONAL RESEARCH SCHOOL

 Why do some plants die at the very first frost, while others calmly endure the Yakutian winter with temperatures dropping below minus fifty?
 The answer lies in ordinary water — or rather, in how remarkably different it can be inside living plant cells and tissues.
 Scientists distinguish two fractions of water in plant tissues: free and bound.
 Free water behaves just as we expect: at zero degrees Celsius it turns into ice, and the resulting crystals rupture delicate cell membranes from within.
 Bound water, on the other hand, is tightly held by proteins, sugars, and starch molecules and does not freeze even at minus twenty degrees or lower.
 This "unfreezable" fraction acts as a natural antifreeze and largely determines whether a plant will survive a sudden cold snap or not.

 But how can we measure exactly how much bound water is present in a birch leaf or a lingonberry twig?
 In well-equipped laboratories, researchers use a differential scanning calorimeter (DSC) — an instrument that detects the tiny amounts of heat released during freezing and can thereby separate free water from bound water.
-The problem is that such a device costs millions of rubles and is completely inaccessible for a school laboratory.
+The problem is that such a device costs a fortune and is completely inaccessible for a school laboratory.

 In our project, we propose a different path: to build such a calorimeter ourselves, using affordable and widely available components.
 The heart of the device will be an Arduino board, while high-precision TMP117 digital temperature sensors, capable of detecting temperature changes as small as one-tenth of a degree Celsius, will serve as its accurate electronic "eyes."
 We will cool our samples using Peltier elements — the same ones found in portable car refrigerators — or possibly an ordinary freezer.
 Project participants will assemble the electronic circuit with their own hands, write a sketch to simultaneously poll several sensors, build a thermostatted measurement block, and calibrate the instrument using pure water.